jona-sassenhagen/statfail/nuisance_failure.md

 In the context of baseline differences between treatment and control groups in clinical trials, a similar debate has been waged [e.g. @senn:1994sm].
 The procedure is called a "randomization check" as it refers to checking if assignment of subjects to treatments has truly been performed randomly.
 Philosophically, this is somewhat less misguided, but has also been determined to be pragmatically inappropriate.
-In truly experimental research such as clinical trials, the effect of treatment is the variable of interest, and true randomization can be performed with regards to the multitude of other factors that might influence results.
+In truly experimental research such as clinical trials, the effect of treatment is the variable of interest, and true randomization can be performed with regards to the multitude of other variables that might influence results.
 But in the case of non-medical, quasi-experimental research (i.e. research where full control is not possible and thus confounds are unavoidable), stimuli or subjects are typically *known* to not have been selected randomly, but by specific criteria (e.g., animate vs. inanimate nouns, or patients with vs. without a particular lesion).
 That is, in the case of medical studies with randomization checks, experimental validity is achieved by selecting subjects from a given population and randomizing their assignment to treatment.
-In the case of studies in the brain and behavioral sciences, stimuli are constructed so as to differ on one factor which we highly expect to be correlated with others, e.g. word frequency and word length, and the concern of researchers is not if assignment was random (in fact, it is known to not have been random), but if stimuli differ systematically on factors expected to impact the dependent variable of interest.
+In the case of studies in the brain and behavioral sciences, stimuli are constructed so as to differ on one variable which we highly expect to be correlated with others, e.g. word frequency and word length, and the concern of researchers is not if assignment was random (in fact, it is known to not have been random), but if stimuli differ systematically on variables expected to impact the dependent variable of interest.
 We are not aware of similar discussions in the psychological, linguistic or neurocognitive literature.
 Nonetheless, the clinical trial literature provides important considerations for experimental design choices, e.g. the proper way of blocking and matching [@imai.king.etal:2008jrss], and can thus inform preparing stimulus sets or participant groups even for non-clinical experiments.

 # Prevalence
-We performed a literature survey of neurolinguistic studies to estimate the prevalence of inferential tests of nuisance factors.
+We performed a literature survey of neurolinguistic studies to estimate the prevalence of inferential tests of nuisance variables (see below for further details).

 ## Qualitative impressions
-Instances of the error can be easily found not only in recent, but also in older publications, such as this example from the 1980s:
+Instances of the error can be easily found not only in the literature, such as this example from the 1980s:

 > the two prime categories were equivalent in text frequency [...], and in length (both $t$'s < 1.1)